vs comparison

 Custom AEC workflows out of the boxDrawing review, code check, submittal log, RFI draftingRequires Copilot Studio + AEC-specific agent buildout

-Data residency and securitySOC 2 Type II, zero retention, on-prem optionInherits Microsoft 365 commercial data boundary
+Data residency and securitySOC 2 Type II, zero retention, multi-region hostingInherits Microsoft 365 commercial data boundary

-Pricing modelAnnual platform license (25-seat minimum)$30/user/month annual + Copilot Studio capacity
+Pricing modelBusiness or Enterprise plan$30/user/month annual + Copilot Studio capacity

 Works without a Microsoft 365 license